 Regulatory Segmentation in the Browser

-There is one segmentation track available for each of the six ENCODE cell lines.
+There is one segmentation track available for each of the cell types in the human Ensembl Regulatory Build.
 These tracks are on by default in most regulation views, but not in the Location tab.
 Once in the Location tab, you need to configure the page to turn on the Segmentation tracks as show below.

 The colours used for each of the segmentation classes follows the agreed ENCODE standard (a legend is displayed at the bottom of any window displaying regulatory features).